hzqst/metamod-fallguys/README_FALLGUYS.md

 //or

-//pEntity will not collide with players and other physic objects pEntity.pev.solid = SOLID_NOT;
+//pEntity neither collides with players nor other physic objects. pEntity.pev.solid = SOLID_NOT;

-//Must be noclip, otherwise client interpolation will not work pEntity.pev.movetype = MOVETYPE_NOCLIP;
+//Must be MOVETYPE_NOCLIP, otherwise client interpolation will not work pEntity.pev.movetype = MOVETYPE_NOCLIP;

-//Must be called before setting LevelOfDetail g_EntityFuncs.CreatePhysicBox(pEntity.edict(),
-			m_flMass,
-			m_flLinearFriction,
-			m_flRollingFriction,
-			m_flRestitution,
-			m_flCCDRadius,
-			m_flCCDThreshold,
-			bHasClippingHull);

-//A clipping hull with pitch,yaw,roll axis locked and same size as the physic box will be created if bHasClippingHull = true
-//The half extent of box is (pEntity.pev.mins + pEntity.pev.maxs) * 0.5
-//The studiomodel of this box should have modelflags bit 512 set (Hitbox Collision in HLAM -> Model Flags) otherwise the collision with players will be glitchy.
+//Initialize a PhysicShapeParams that will be passed to CreatePhysicObject PhysicShapeParams shapeParams;
+shapeParams.type = PhysicShape_Box;
+shapeParams.size = Vector(32, 32, 32);

+//Initialize a PhysicObjectParams that will be passed to CreatePhysicObject PhysicObjectParams objectParams;
+objectParams.mass = m_flMass;
+objectParams.linearfriction = 1;
+objectParams.rollingfriction = 1;
+objectParams.restitution = 0.5;
+objectParams.ccdradius = 0;
+objectParams.ccdthreshold = 0;

+//Call g_EntityFuncs.CreatePhysicObject to create a physic object. (this must be done before setting Level of Detail). g_EntityFuncs.CreatePhysicObject(pEntity.edict(), shapeParams, objectParams);

 ```

+* You should add `$flags 512` in the `.qc` or check `HLAM -> Model Flags -> Hitbox Collision` for this studiomodel to force engine to use hitbox as collision shape instead of axis-locked box in playermove simulation.

 ### Detect who is currently running player move code